-This type is solar powered, and can simply be stuck in the ground close to the tent, lighting up the area so you can peek out and see what is causing the light to turn on – people, raccoons, bears, or simply one of your camp buddies stumbling home late.
+You can fine one that is solar-powered, and can simply be stuck in the ground close to the tent, lighting up the area so you can peek out and see what is causing the light to turn on – people, raccoons, bears, or simply one of your camp buddies stumbling home late.

 Because its low-tech you don’t have to worry about cell phone coverage and simply let the sun power it up, stake it into the ground and there you go, an added level of security to the padlock on your tent.

-More advanced camera units like this one have the sensor linked to your cell phone, so you can monitor what is happening within your tent while you are out.
+More advanced camera units have the sensor linked to your cell phone, so you can monitor what is happening within your tent while you are out.